opensupporter/osdi-docs/README.md

 > The algorithm used by the server to perform matching is vendor-specific.
 Contact your vendor for specifics.

 To use the upsert feature, the $upsert query parameter is appended to the URI.
+Its value is either true or false

 > If the upsert parameter is not included, it defaults to TRUE.
-The server will create a new resource
+The server will attempt a match to an existing resource first, but if if cannot find one, a new resource will be created.

-	POST <addURI>?upsert=true HTTP/1.1
+	POST <addURI>?upsert=false HTTP/1.1
     Host: ...
     Accept: application/...
     Content-Type: application/...